TuckerFaulk/dcms/README.md

 - Real Favicon Generator: Creating Favicon
 - Jwt-decode: Used to decode and extract information from a JWT token.
 - Axios: Promise based HTTP client for the browser and node.js.
 Used to make HTTP requests from throughout the application.

+# Components

+Several components have been reused throughout this project:

+1. axiosDefault.js: For ease of communication with the backend API
+2. Asset.js: To supply the loading spinner throughout the site
+3. DropdownMenu.js: To allow users to edit/delete their Master Tasks, Categories, Actions and Comments
+4. CurrentUserContext.js: To confirm that a user is logged-in and to determine what functionality is available to that user
+5. CurrentProfileContext.js: To see whether a user is an admin and then display the appropiate additional functionality
+6. useRedirect.js: Redirects the user to another page if they are not authorised to be on the page they are trying to access
+7. utils.js: Supplies functionality to all of the components that utilise the Infinite Scroll
+8. StatusFilter.js: Adds filter functionality to the list pages

 # Deployment